SAM815/fetch-project/README.md

 ## 🎨 Design Process

-Before writing any code, I created a full UI/UX prototype using **Figma**.
+Before writing any code, I created a UI/UX low-fidelity prototype using **Figma**.
 The design focused on:
 - Accessibility and readability
 - Consistent color schemes and branding